houlay/lancer-spencer/README.md

 ## Tech stack

 * Front-end
-  * Bootstrap for styles
+  * Bootstrap to help with design
-  * React.js and Redux.js for imformation display and user interaction
+  * React.js and Redux.js for information display and user interaction
 * Back-end
   * MongoDB and mongoose for data manipulation
   * Node.js and Express.js for server and API